 Cat. no. En56-172/2001E-IN

-Thus, the highest temperatures are typically found at the Earth's surface and
+temperatures are typically found at the Earth's surface and decrease as

 Above the troposphere, we find a layer of air whose temperature increases with altitude.
 The cause of this heating is the absorption of solar ultraviolet radiation by oxygen species and chemical reactions which form and dissociate ozone (the three-atom species of oxygen).
 Here ozone is naturally formed and destroyed, and several of the components of the process release heat which is then transferred to the surrounding air.
 The effect of this warming produces a layer of constant temperature topped by a layer of increasing temperatures with altitude.
 This layer is called the stratosphere or "stable layer".
 The boundary zone between the troposphere and the stratosphere, where the temperature stops decreasing and becomes constant with height, is termed the tropopause.

 Both air pressure and air density decrease with increasing altitude.
 Air pressure is the weight per unit surface area of an air column extending from the given height to the top of the atmosphere.
 Therefore, atmospheric pressure is greatest at sea level.